yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 > Note: This section is under development.

-The performance of your web application is based upon two parts.
+The performance of your web application is based on two parts.
 First is the framework performance and the second is the application itself.
-Yii has a pretty low performance impact on your application out of the box and can be fine-tuned further for production environment.
-As for the application, we'll provide some of the best practices along with examples on how to apply them to Yii.
+Yii has a pretty low overhead out of the box and can be fine-tuned further for production environments.
+As for the application, we'll provide some of the best practices along with examples of how to apply them to Yii.

-## Optimizing PHP Environment <span id="optimizing-php"></span>
+## Optimizing your PHP Environment <span id="optimizing-php"></span>

-A well configured environment to run PHP application really matters.
+A well configured PHP environment is very important.
 In order to get maximum performance,

 - Use the latest stable PHP version.
-Major releases of PHP may bring significant performance improvement.
+Major releases of PHP may bring significant performance improvements.
 - Enable bytecode caching with [Opcache](http://php.net/opcache) (PHP 5.5 or later) or [APC](http://ru2.php.net/apc)
   (PHP 5.4 or earlier).
 Bytecode caching avoids the time spent in parsing and including PHP scripts for every incoming request.